 Title: Associations Between Character Strengths and Positive Outcomes in the Academic Context

 The purpose of this study is to further examine the relationship between academically-focused character strengths (positively valued personality traits) and positive academic outcomes among college students.
 Over 320 SLU students took an online survey.
 Results demonstrated (1) a new grouping of character strengths, (2) links between character strengths and academic outcomes for all students, and (3) important differences between groups of students on these relationships.

 First, the factor analysis showed new patterns of responses for character strengths regarding academics for all students.
-Groupings included temperance strengths (prudence, modesty, self-regulation and forgiveness), humanity strengths (love, kindness, teamwork and social intelligence), collaborative resilience strengths (bravery, leadership, teamwork and perseverance), positive perspective strengths (appreciation of beauty, hope, creativity and gratitude) and wisdom & knowledge strengths (love of learning, judgement, curiosity and perspective).
+Groupings included temperance strengths (prudence, modesty, self-regulation, and forgiveness), humanity strengths (love, kindness, teamwork, and social intelligence), collaborative resilience strengths (bravery, leadership, teamwork, and perseverance), positive perspective strengths (appreciation of beauty, hope, creativity, and gratitude) and wisdom & knowledge strengths (love of learning, judgment, curiosity, and perspective).
 Only two strengths, which are humanity and wisdom & knowledge, are similar to the previous categorization of character strengths.